Are you unsure when to use tallow vs lard, and if they really are healthy to use?

 Candles

-If you are making a pillar or dipped candle, you’ll want to use tallow since it has a more solid texture and will maintain its shape.
+- If you are making a pillar or dipped candle, youโll want to use tallow since it has a more solid texture and will maintain its shape.
 Lard tends to melt rapidly and will make a mess if you light it in candlestick form.
-Here’s a How to Make Tallow Candles recipe by The Prairie Homestead.
-Super simple!

-If you are making container candles, then either tallow or lard can be used.
-Lard may even be a better choice in this case due to its neutral smell.
+- If you are making container candles, then either tallow or lard can be used.

 Where Can I Find Tallow or Lard?

-As I mentioned above, it is super SUPER important that you are sourcing organic, grass-finished tallow (or suet) or organic, pasture-raised lard (or leaf fat) from a farmer that you trust.
+Here’s the important part – make sure that you are sourcing organic, grass-finished tallow or organic, pasture-raised lard from a farmer that you trust.

-Toxins are stored in fat (Jackson, 2017).
-Therefore, if you’re using tallow from a cow that was stuck in a feedlot, eating corn sprayed with herbicides and being injected with antibiotics… you’re rendering down a high toxin load to be rapidly utilized in your own body.
-Same goes to pigs that live their life in a crowded building and are fed inflammatory grains.
+Toxins are stored in fat.
+Therefore, if youโre using tallow from a cow that was stuck in a feedlot, eating corn sprayed with herbicides, and being injected with antibioticsโฆ youโre rendering down a high toxin load to be rapidly utilized in your own body.
+The same goes to pigs that live their life in a crowded building and are fed inflammatory grains.
 No thanks!

 When you are CSA shopping, confirm they are offering organic and grass-finished for beef and pasture-raised for pork.
 Finding a CSA that offers other products that you might be interested in (eggs, raw milk, wool, etc!) is a bonus!
 That way the CSA can become a one-stop-shop for you!

-You’re busy, I get it!
+Youโre busy, I get it!
 While partnering with local farmers is the best option and something to work toward, sometimes you just need to start somewhere.
-I’m a huge fan of using ghee for high-heat cooking along with tallow and lard, so I threw a few options in there as well to round out the list.
+Iโd recommend the following products:

 Conclusion

 Being able to opt out of imported oils and support a local farmer brings me a lot of joy.
 So does utilizing the whole animal; a true nose-to-tail strategy!
-If there’s one thing that I hate, it’s waste, especially waste of life.
-If we are going to take a life, utilizing and cherishing every part of that animal is essential.
-The era of only using common cuts of beef or boneless, skinless chicken breasts needs to end.
+Cherishing every part of that animal is essential.

 a very interesting read! thanks